nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The "Programming Languages" category provides resources and guides on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and solve technical problems.
-This category currently includes 4 articles across its Java and Shell Scripting subcategories, covering key concepts, best practices, and troubleshooting techniques.
+The "Programming Languages" category provides documentation and resources on various programming languages, including Java and shell scripting, to help developers improve their coding skills and troubleshoot common issues.
+This category includes guides, tutorials, and reference materials for Java and shell scripting, covering topics such as syntax, best practices, and error handling.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*